Please click here to download the rules

 Quilts entered with an emphasis on the quality of the quilting stitches and quilting pattern.
 Any quilt machine quilted on a stationary machine (such as a domestic machine or sit-down longarm machine where the quilt is moved under a stationary needle) may be entered in this category.
 Wholecloth quilts quilted on a stationary machine, with the exception of miniature or group quilts, should be entered in this category.
 Quilts in this category may be any size within the rules except miniature.

 Quilts with overall patterns reflecting reduced scale and miniaturization.
-If blocks are used, they should be no larger than 4 in (10 cm) square.
+If blocks are used, they should be no larger than 4 inches (10 cm) square.
 Miniature wholecloth quilts should be entered in this category.
-Quilts must measure less than or equal to 24 in (61cm) on each side.
+Quilts must measure less than or equal to 24 inches (60.5 cm) on each side.

-Quilts that are a balanced combination of both appliqué and piecing.
-Quilts in this category may be any size within the rules except miniature.
+This category features any art quilt that illustrates a recognizable image, such as objects, still life, cityscapes, etc. Quilts in this category may be any size within the rules except miniature.

 The primary focus of the quilt must be imagery that manipulates or changes the surface of a fabric, such as images digitally created and/or altered by printing on fabric using inkjet printing, silk screening, photo transfer, lithography, or adding surface texture using painting, dye painting, printing/stamping, stenciling, applying resists, discharge, or other methods.
-Quilt in this category may be any size within the rules except miniature.
-Any quilt that is more than 50% pigment painted or dye painted must be entered in the Art-Painted Surface category.
+If 50% or more of the design of your quilt is digitally created, we recomment that you enter it in this category or the Miniature, Art category, depending on the size.
+If you feel that it would fit another category better, you may enter it there, keeping in mind that judges have the final say in category placement.
+Quilts in this category may be any size within the rules except miniature.

 Width = side-to-side